awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 When a user sets the `requestAlgorithmMember` property, they are choosing to opt-in to sending request checksums.

 This comes in as a string, so we need to do some validation.
-TODO can we create an enum of these algorithm names?
+TODO / QUESTION can we codegen a user-accessible enum of these algorithm names?
 From the specification:
 > This opt-in input member MUST target an algorithm enum representing the algorithm name for which checksum value is auto-computed.
 And the algorithm enum values are fixed to predefined set of supported checksum algorithm names

 A middleware will be placed in the [`initialize` stage](https://github.com/awslabs/smithy-kotlin/blob/cfa0fd3a30b4c50b75485786f043d4e2ad803f55/runtime/protocol/http/common/src/aws/smithy/kotlin/runtime/http/operation/SdkOperationExecution.kt#L41-L44)